AI-Generated Content (AIGC) for Various Data Modalities: A Survey: Image Modality

 Pix2Pix \cite{isola2017image} investigates using cGANS \cite{mirza2014conditional} to tackle image-to-image translation problems in a common framework.
-CycleGAN \cite{zhu2017unpaired} designs an algorithm that can translate between image domains without paired examples between domains in the training data, through training with a cycle consistency loss.
+To reduce the requirement of paired data, CycleGAN \cite{zhu2017unpaired} designs an algorithm that can translate between image domains without paired examples between domains in the training data, through training with a cycle consistency loss.
 UNIT \cite{liu2017unsupervised} also tackles the case where no paired examples exist between domains, and approaches the task by enforcing a shared VAE latent space between domains with an adversarial training objective.
 DiscoGAN \cite{kim2017learning} aims to discover cross-domain relations when given unpaired data, and can transfer styles while preserving key attributes in the output image.
-BicycleGAN \cite{zhu2017toward} encourages the connection between output and the latent code to be invertible, which helps prevent mode collapse and produces more diverse results for image-to-image translation.
 DRIT \cite{lee2018diverse} proposes to generate diverse outputs with unpaired training data via disentangling the latent space into a domain-invariant content space and a domain-specific attribute space, together with a cross-cycle consistency loss.
-Concurrently, MUNIT \cite{huang2018multimodal} also aims to produce diverse image-to-image translation outputs with unpaired training data, achieving this by encoding content codes and style codes separately and sampling different style codes to generate diverse images.
 StarGAN \cite{choi2018stargan} explores handling more than two domains with a single model by introducing the target domain label as an input to the model, such that users can control the translation of the image into the desired domain.
-StarGAN v2\cite{choi2020starganv2} further improves upon StarGAN, enabling it to generate more diverse images.
 FUNIT \cite{liu2019few} explores the few-shot setting, where only a few images of the target class are needed at test time.
 Recently, Palette \cite{saharia2022palette} adopts a DM for image-to-image translation which achieves good performance.

 \textbf{Image editing and manipulation with user interaction} aims to control the image synthesis process via human input (e.g., scribbles and sketches).
 Methods in this category explore different ways to incorporate user inputs into deep image generation pipelines.